 When it finishes you’ll see a summary like:

-Install logs are kept in ~/.tracebloc/ if you need to debug anything.
+~/.tracebloc/ if you need to debug anything.

-- Linux (NVIDIA/AMD) — drivers, container toolkit, and Kubernetes device plugin are installed automatically.
+The installer auto-detects GPU hardware and configures the cluster accordingly:- Linux (NVIDIA/AMD) — drivers, container toolkit, and Kubernetes device plugin are installed automatically.
 A reboot may be required after driver installation.

 - macOS — CPU-only.
 For GPU workloads, deploy on a Linux machine or use AWS (EKS).